web-dave/nglala/README.md

 run `npm start` to start the project and serve it at [http://localhost:3000/src/index.html](http://localhost:3000/src/index.html)

-The browser reloads automaticly at every change of the source files.
+The browser auto-reloads at every change of the source files.